We’re reader-supported; we may earn a commission from links in this article.

 This translates to a smooth computing experience for any data professional; data scientist, data science intern, data science student, or data analyst!

 - Has an incredibly powerful AMD Ryzen 9 6900HX CPU processor to handle your other admin tasks

-- Has a beast of a graphics processor for data science tasks: the NVIDIA GeForce RTX 3080 Ti!
+- Has a beast of a graphics processing unit for data science tasks: the NVIDIA GeForce RTX 3080 Ti

 - 16 GB DDR5 4800MHz RAM